成人大片

 Learning & Teaching Modes

-The approach to learning and teaching involves students’ progression through two modules across the course.
-Content will be delivered in topic blocks over the duration of the semester.
+The approach to learning and teaching involves students’ progression through two overarching themes across the course.
+The content is delivered in weekly modules.
 The course is designed with blended learning opportunities, allowing students to learn and apply their knowledge in a variety of platforms and settings, encouraging engagement both on and off campus.
-Students will be required to complete online activities available on My Uni prior to their weekly workshop.
-Workshops will review the content covered and will contain associated activities for students to practice and apply what they are learning.
-Over the course of the semester, in alignment with assessment tasks, students will attend face to face seminars covering content, allowing them to ask further questions, as well as inform them on how to review the learning objectives and interpret physiological content.
+Students will attend workshops, where they will engage with the weekly content and participate in associated activities to practice and apply what they are learning.
+During these workshop sessions students will have the opportunity to ask questions and will be able to clearly match the learning objectives with the content being delivered.
+These sessions will allow students to engage with their peers and participate in interprofessional activities.

 Workload